SSProve/ssprove/README.md

     ⦄ repr (r ← (r ← sample o ;; ret r) ;; a ← c ;; ret (r, a))
     ≈ repr (a ← c ;; r ← (r ← sample o ;; ret r) ;; ret (r, a)) ⦃ eq ⦄
 ```
+We believe that the rule rsampleC can be given a proof in two steps
+(1) interpret the code fragment (a ← c ;; r ← sample o ;; ret (a, r))
+(the other one too) as some function S -> SDistr( A x R x S )
+for S a set of global states
+(this kind of interpretation is discussed in 3.2 in the paper).
+This amounts to an evaluation of the first 3 passes of our theta mapping (see 5.4).
+(2) If the two code fragments are equal in the latter monad then we win.
+It then remains to prove that pure (lifted) subdistributions always
+commute with any other stateful function, a fact that should be
+entailed by the commutativity of the subdistribution monad.

 - The security proof for ElGamal also relies on unproven properties
 `pkch_i` and `ch2c_c2ch` stated in `theories/Crypt/examples/Elgamal.v`